Marchinner/JPong/README.md

 ## Roadmap

-- Add game Main Menu Screen, Pause Screen and Game Over Screen
+- [ ] Add game Main Menu Screen, Pause Screen and Game Over Screen

-- Improve the game mechanics so that it becomes more difficult with each hit of the ball on the paddle
+- [ ] Improve the game mechanics so that it becomes more difficult with each hit of the ball on the paddle

-- Add difficult levels for the Computer opponent
+- [ ] Add difficult levels for the Computer opponent

-- Add sort of effects of the ball hitting the paddle and special moves
+- [ ] Add sort of effects of the ball hitting the paddle and special moves

+- [X] Player and Computer paddle sprites.

 ## Install